chamallow-team/Aegis-server/doc/protocols/CSP.md

 - `[...]` : identity string
 - `04` : string_end

+ TODO : define more CSP examples

 ## Flow
 This is an example of a basic connection between a Client and a Server, displaying the methods used

 ![csp methods flow](../assets/csp.drawio.svg)

+You can read a basic example [here](./example/)